Akhurian Reservoir

 Akhurian Reservoir (Ախուրյանի ջրամբար; Arpaçay Baraj Gölü) is a reservoir on the Akhurian River between Armenia and Turkey.
-The reservoir has a surface area of 54 km² and a volume of 525 million cubic meters.
-It is one of the largest reservoirs in the Caucasus, smaller than the Mingachevir reservoir and the Shamkir reservoir in Azerbaijan.
+The reservoir has a surface area of 54 km2 and a volume of 525 million cubic meters.
+It is one of the largest reservoirs in the Caucasus, although smaller than the Mingachevir reservoir and the Shamkir reservoir in Azerbaijan.

 Its water is used for irrigation in Armenia's Aragatsotn, Armavir and Shirak provinces.

-Water used on Turkey for irrigation (70000 ha agricultural area) in provinces of Kars and Ardahan.
+Its water is used in Turkey for irrigation (70000 ha agricultural area) in the provinces of Kars and Ardahan.

 Foundation

 On April 25, 1963, Turkey and the Soviet Union (which Armenia was part of at the time) signed an agreement on constructing a dam on Akhurian River and regulating the flow of four rivers into the reservoir.
 It was built between 1975 and 1980 and began to be operated in 1980.

 Pollution

 According to Armenian researchers, "the water system is polluted with heavy metals and different toxic materials."